Digital illustration of book with lighthouse

 Open Science

-Royal Danish Library contributes to a democratic knowledge society.
-We aim to develop Open Science in close collaboration and dialogue with the universities and partners that we service.
+At Royal Danish Library, we want to support and develop Open Science in close collaboration and dialogue with the universities and partners we service.

-As part of Royal Danish Library's strategy and most important task as a supplier of knowledge and cultural heritage, we wish to strengthen support for Open Science.
-Concretely, we work to provide both knowledge and expertise as well as services and support for Open Science in all phases of the research.
+As part of Royal Danish Library's strategy and job as a provider of knowledge and cultural heritage, we wish to strengthen support for Open Science.
+Specifically, we are working to provide both knowledge and expertise as well as services and support for Open Science in all phases of research.

-- contribute to ensuring open access to publicly funded research, among other things through national negotiations of licensed e-resources and the national work for Open Access.
+• contribute to ensuring open access to publicly funded research, including through national negotiations of licensed e-resources and the national work for Open Access.

-- strengthen students' and researchers' use of the library's materials, among other things by making collection data available as open data, implementing the FAIR principles and text and data mining options to highlight the research and teaching potential of cultural heritage collections.
+• strengthen students' and researchers' use of the library's materials, including by making collection data available as open data, implementing the FAIR principles, and providing opportunities for text and data mining to highlight the research and teaching potential of cultural heritage collections.

-- increase the societal value of research through integrated servicing of the universities with a strategic focus on supporting initiatives within Open Education and Science.
+• Increase the societal value of research through integrated servicing of universities with a strategic focus on supporting efforts within Open Education and Science.

 Open Science supporting network